-As Ramadan is coming soon, Ahmad sits with his father to review the rules of Ramadan and the acts of worship related.
+After deciding on the Ramadan Quran reading schedule to follow during the blessed month, Ahmad sits with his father to review the rules of Ramadan and the acts of worship related.
 Today is the time to review the rules of prayer from a book serving as Ramadan prayer guide 2021.
-Ahmad is so curious as he knows that prayer is one of the pillars of Islam and it’s the connection between the slave and his Creator as well.
+Ahmad is so curious as he knows that prayer is one of the pillars of Islam and it is the connection between the slave and his Creator as well.

-If a person prays Taraaweeh according to the madhhabs of Abu Haneefah, al-Shaafa’i and Ahmad, with twenty rak’ahs, or according to the madhhab of Maalik, with thirty-six rak’ahs, or with thirteen or eleven rak’ahs, he has done well, as Imam Ahmad said, because there is nothing to specify the number.
-So the greater or lesser number of rak’ahs depends on how long or short the qiyaam (standing in the prayer) is.
+Shaykh Al-Islam Ibn Taymiyah said: If a person prays Taraaweeh according to the Madhhabs of Abu Haneefah, al-Shaafa’i, and Ahmad, with twenty rak’ahs, or according to the madhhab of Maalik, with thirty-six rak’ahs, or with thirteen or eleven rak’ahs, he has done well, as Imam Ahmad said… because there is nothing to specify the number.
+So the greater or lesser number of rak’ahs depends on how long or short the Qiyaam (standing in the prayer) is.
 (Islam Question & Answer)

-At this point, Ahmad asks a question: O father, what about praying the non-obligatory prayers in congregation?
-I read before that the Muslim is obliged to pray the five prayers in congregation, not the Nafilah.
+At this point, Ahmad asks a question: O father, before we create our Ramadan Prayer Guide 2021, what about praying the non-obligatory prayers in a congregation?

 Ahmad asks his father about the condition of congregation prayers, like Taraweeh prayer, under Covid 19 or the like epidemics.
 He says: are we allowed to pray in congregation at that time?